RUB-EP1/pawian-tools/docs/develop.md

 ## Documentation

-Want to have a nice overview of the modules in pyPawianTools?
+Want to have a nice overview of the modules in PawianTools?
 If you have followed the [installation instructions](./install.md), just do the following:

 ```bash